giantswarm/docs/src/content/advanced/workload-cluster-api-access-for-automation/index.md

 ---
-linkTitle: Workload Cluster API access for automation
+linkTitle: Automation Workload Cluster API access
 title: Authentication for the Workload Cluster API in automation
 description: Using the Workload Cluster API from an automation requires a hands-free way to provide credentials to kubectl or any Kubernetes client.
 This article explains how to obtain a service account token to use in such a scenario.
 weight: 20